pangpang20/gaussdb-python/docs/advanced/pipeline.rst

 ----------------------

-Flushing query results to the client can happen either when a synchronization point is established by Psycopg:
+Flushing query results to the client can happen either when a synchronization point is established by GaussDB:

 - using the `Pipeline.sync()` method;
 - on `Connection.commit()` or `~Connection.rollback()`;